 Further Information / Contact Us

 We hope that the Privacy Notice has been helpful in setting out the way we handle your personal data and your rights to control it.
-Should you have any questions / or would like further information, please visit the websites below and / or contact either our Caldicott Guardian / Data Protection Officer / Practice Manager at the following contact details:
+Should you have any questions / or would like further information, please contact either our Caldicott Guardian / Data Protection Officer / Practice Manager at the following contact details:

-Email us at: [insert email address] Or write to us at: [insert postal address]
+Email us at: wiccg.gatekeeper-n85617@nhs.net

+Or write to us at: Mrs Emma Hadwin, Spital Surgery, 1 Lancelyn Court Precinct, Spital Road, Bebington, Wirral, CH63 9JP.